ensisoft/detonator/uikit/README.md

 * GroupBox
   - Container widget for other widgets.
 Renders an optional border and a background.
 * Label
-  - Display static text
+  - Widget that displays static text.
 * ProgressBar
-  - Display progress between 0-100%.
+  - Widget that displays progress between 0-100%.
   - Can also be a "spinner"/busy indicator without any actual progress value.
 * Slider
+* PushButton
-* PushPutton
+* RadioButton
 * CheckBox
 * SpinBox (integer)